THE PERAZZO LAW FIRM IN MIAMI EXPLAINS WHY A POLICE REPORT IS IMPORTANT AFTER AN ACCIDENT?

 - Driving under the influence

-After the accident, drivers and passengers need to check for injuries and report them upon notifying the police.
+The Miami car accident lawyer, Jonathan Perazzo, highlights that after the accident, drivers and passengers need to check for injuries and report them upon notifying the police.
 An ambulance should be requested in the event of serious personal injuries that include bleeding, extreme pain, loss of consciousness, or deployed airbags, which usually result in facial injuries or abrasions (see Airbag Accidents).
 When the police arrive, they will firstly ask if there are any injured parties.
 After that, they will request the driver’s licenses and insurance information of those involved in the accident.
 The officer will then inspect the scene of the accident and issue a citation if one of the motorists was evidently at fault.
 The final resting point of the vehicles and visible damages help determine fault, as well as testimony by passengers or any eyewitnesses (see What to do after an accident).

 The police officer will then file the report and make it available to the accident victim’s insurance provider as well as the accident victim’s personal injury lawyer in the event the accident victim aims to seek compensation for injuries, damages, or losses stemming from the accident.
 The attorneys at the Perazzo Law Firm remind accident victims that insurance providers are in the business of making money and not paying out.
 Thus, hiring an experienced car accident lawyer is vital when taking on insurance companies, who have lawyers of their own looking for reasons to not pay accident victims what they deserve.
 Furthermore, accident victims must remember that insurance company have adjusters that will always try to minimize settlements and offer accident victims sums that may fall very short of covering medical expenses to treat injuries or financial losses incurred because of their client’s negligence.
 Thus, always seek advice from a professional and experience car accident lawyer that understands accident situations and the types of treatment required for injuries after an accident (see Types of injuries after a car accident).